olekspickle/bevy_ahoy/readme.md

   - You can configure the schedule, but it must run as part of the fixed main loop to correctly work with Ahoy.
 - Work without `bevy_enhanced_input`
 - Other up-axis than Y
-  - This means no top-down support for now
+  - This means that top-down games must also use Y as up!
 - Work as a dynamic character controller
 - Support every possible collider shape
 - Reproduce the behavior of Quake or Source exactly.